day8/re-frame/docs/CodeWalkthrough.md

     (:time-color db)))
 ```

 Like I said, both of these queries are trivial.
-See todomvc for more interesting ones.
+See `todomvc.subs.clj` for more interesting ones.

 ## View Functions (domino 5)

-`view` functions are "State in, Hiccup out".
+`view` functions turn data into DOM.
+They are "State in, Hiccup out" and they are Reagent components.

-Less tersely, they are functions which transform state into DOM.
 Any SPA will have lots of `view`functions, and collectively,
 they render the app's entire UI.

+### Hiccup

-`Hiccup` is ClojureScript data structures which represent DOM.
+`Hiccup` is a data format for representing DOM.

-Here's a trivial view function:
+Here's a trivial view function which returns hiccup-formatted data:
  ```clj
 (defn greet
   []